DFE-Digital/apply-for-teacher-training/docs/support_playbook.md

 ### Changing a course or course location

-This is possible via the support UI.
+This is possible for provider users via manage.

 ### Changing a deferred applicant's course in the new cycle